-It can, however, sometimes be difficult to pinpoint an exact event that started your symptoms.
-In some people, the condition develops for no apparent reason without any prior overuse or injury to their arm.
+It can often be difficult to pinpoint an exact event that started the symptoms.
+In many people, the condition develops for no apparent reason without any prior overuse or injury to their arm.

 How is tennis elbow diagnosed?

-Your doctor can usually diagnose tennis elbow by talking to you about your symptoms and by examining your arms.
-You will typically experience pain when the doctor examines the outer part of your elbow.
-Your doctor may also ask you to move your wrist in a particular way, as this will usually bring on your pain.
+Tennis elbow can usually be diagnosed by a clinician asking questions about the symptoms and by examining the arms It is typical to experience pain when the clinician examines the outer part of the elbow.
+Moving the wrist in a particular way ill also usually bring on your pain.

-Tests are not usually needed to diagnose tennis elbow.
-However, if after some time your tennis elbow is not improving, your doctor may suggest that they refer you to a specialist.
-The specialist may suggest tests such as an X-ray or a magnetic resonance imaging (MRI) scan.
+Tests are not usually needed to diagnose tennis elbow but if, after a few months, the symptoms are not improving then a specialist referral might be suggested.
+The specialist may suggest tests such as a magnetic resonance imaging (MRI) scan.

 Modifying activities that bring on your symptoms

-You will be able to recognise which movements tend to bring on your pain and you should try to avoid these as much as possible.
+It is important to recognise which movements tend to bring on the pain and avoid these as much as possible.
 Typically, pain is made worse by lifting, gripping and twisting movements of the affected arm.

-You may need to discuss with your doctor and/or your employer if you feel that your job may be contributing to your tennis elbow.
-There may be different tasks that you can do at work while your tennis elbow is healing.
+It might be necessary to discuss with an employer if the job seems to be contributing to your tennis elbow or preventing it from healing by itself.
+There may be different tasks that can be done at work while the tennis elbow is healing.
 It is also advisable for everyone to take regular breaks when they are working.

-Ice can sometimes be a good pain relief if you have tennis elbow.
-Try using an ice pack (such as a pack of frozen peas wrapped in a towel) on the tender area twice a day for ten minutes.
+Ice can sometimes be a good pain relief in tennis elbow.
+An ice pack (such as a pack of frozen peas wrapped in a towel) can be used on the tender area twice a day for ten minutes.

-Also, anti-inflammatory painkillers such as ibuprofen are commonly used to ease pain in tennis elbow.
-Some anti-inflammatory painkillers also come as creams or gels which you can rub over your painful elbow.
+Anti-inflammatory painkillers such as ibuprofen are commonly used to ease pain in tennis elbow.
+Some anti-inflammatory painkillers also come as creams or gels which can be rubbed over the painful elbow.
 These tend to produce fewer side-effects than those taken by mouth.
 There are various brands which you can buy, or obtain on prescription.